 How Our Columbus Law Firm Can Defend You Against Your Battery Charges

-At Koenig & Owen, LLC, we are committed to providing the people of Columbus, Ohio, with a strong defense whenever they are accused of committing a crime.
+At James D. Owen, LLC, we are committed to providing the people of Columbus, Ohio, with a strong defense whenever they are accused of committing a crime.
 If you hire our Columbus criminal defense lawyers to assist you with your battery case, we will:

 Devise an Effective Defense Strategy

 No two assault and battery cases are identical.
 As such, if you are to reduce your odds of being convicted, you will need to come up with a defense strategy that is unique to your situation.

 Fortunately, you won’t need to devise such a plan on your own.
 Our team of experienced attorneys has been defending the people of Columbus against assault charges for years.
 When you hire us, we will immediately get to work putting together an effective strategy for you.

 Sometimes, the best way to beat an assault and battery charge in the state of Ohio is to prove that you could not have committed the crime.
 To do so, however, you will most likely need to gather quite a lot of exculpatory evidence, like: